This post is also available in: polski (Polish)

 First we need to do changes in ourselves

-Many schemes in our thinking come from the system we live in, our education, stereotypes, automatic behaviors, or some language habits.
+Many schemes in our thinking come from the system we live in, education, stereotypes, automatic behaviors, or some language habits.
 So let’s take a look at what the prejudices are inside you and what they come from.
 Each of us can make mistakes.
 We are no guilty that we were born into a specific system.
 Awareness is the first step to do the change.
-My first act to explore the context of racism was interviewing Agnieszka Bułacik which you can check out here.
+My first act to explore the context of racism was an interview with Agnieszka Bułacik.

 If we care about social justice and we want to make alterations, it is good to participate in various types of workshops about what can we do against racism and xenophobia.
 Many of them are online and free.
 Then we get the opportunity to know different organizations, people, express our doubts, share an individual story, discover something new and explore further.